crunchysteve/YAPMC/README.md

 Future features will include option LDR sensing of ambient light via the analogue input.
 A flashing seconds light is also optional.

-This project is creative commons licenced and my be used provided full attribution, share-alike terms are met.
+This project is creative commons licenced and my be used for any purpose provided full attribution, share-alike terms are met.

 ## Scope